Butterfield: Child tax credit expansion helps families get back to work

 U.S. Rep. G.K.
 Butterfield of Wilson, along with Democratic Reps.
-David Price of Chapel Hill and Deborah Ross of Raleigh, hosted a public webinar this week to promote the new policy.
-Butterfield’s 1st District includes most of Pitt County.
+David Price of Chapel Hill and Deborah Ross of Raleigh, hosted a public webinar last week to promote the new policy.
+Butterfield’s 1st District includes most of Pitt County and all of Greene County.

 In May, the Treasury Department reported 88 percent of children will be covered by the monthly payments.
 Qualified families will receive a payment of up to $300 per month for each child under 6 and up to $250 per month for children between 6 and 17.
 The tax credit was previously capped at $2,000 and only paid out to families with income tax obligations after they filed with the IRS.